quil-lang/quil/rfcs/analog/spec_changes.md

 SwapPhases :: SWAP-PHASES Frame Frame
 ```

-Each frame has a phase which is tracked throughout the program.
+Each frame has a real phase which is tracked throughout the program.
 Initially the
 phase starts out as 0.
 It may be set or shifted up and down, as well as swapped
 with other frames.

-The phase must be a rational real number.
-There is also support for
-shifted the phase based on some expression, as long as that expression returns
-a real number.

 Example:
 ```